Graduate Certificate in Special Education for Culturally and Linguistically Diverse Learners

 The graduate certificate in special education for culturally and linguistically diverse learners is designed to enhance skills to meet the needs of students with diverse cultural and linguistic backgrounds and those with varying social and learning abilities.
 Students focus on the inter-relationships of school, home, and community to improve the quality of education for children with diverse needs.
 A holistic approach to the curriculum utilizes the latest research, theory, and data-driven best practices to prepare you to empower and improve the quality of learning for children with diverse needs.

-The following requirements must be fulfilled: 6 credits in required courses and 12 credits in electives.
+The following requirements must be fulfilled: 18 credits, including 6 credits in required courses and 12 credits in electives.

 |SPED 6276||Academic and Psychosocial Assessment of the Culturally and Linguistically Diverse Student|

 |SPED 6277||Teaching Culturally and Linguistically Diverse Students with Disabilities|